parsifal-47/sisal-is/overview.md

 ## Function definition

 `f()` is defining a function.
-Inside of parenthesis a list of arguments is followed by `returns` keyword and a list of return values.
+Inside of parenthesis a list of arguments is followed by `returns` keyword and a list of return types.

 ```python
 f(returns integer)